Skip to main content

 • replayability

-Overall, the game's replayability is considered decent, especially given its affordable price, with the addition of cards enhancing the experience.
-However, some players note that the limited maps and short gameplay may hinder long-term replay value, making it less appealing for those seeking extensive replayability.
+Overall, the game's replayability is considered decent, especially given its affordable price, with added cards enhancing the experience.
+However, some players note that the limited maps and increasing difficulty may hinder long-term replay value, leading to mixed opinions on its overall longevity.

-• “The cards were added later, and are a great bonus to getting an affordable replayable game.”
+• “The cards were added later and are a great bonus to making this an affordable, replayable game.”

 • “Replayability is quite good for its money's worth.”